-Even better still, book a room in the mansion or have a meal at Indigo Café.
-Some say this is the best place to stay in Penang for cultural immersion.
+So, for a true immersion into history, book a room in the mansion or have a meal at Indigo Café.

 8- Discover Khoo Kongsi Mansion

-The house was a central meeting point for the entire extended family.
-Penang grew to become a wealthy state after 15th-century Chinese immigrants migrated there to make their fortunes.
-Many were traders and some lived in mansions like Khoo Kongsi.
+The house was a central meeting point for the entire extended family, many were traders and some lived in mansions like Khoo Kongsi.

 One of the largest and more impressive Buddhist temples in Penang, the Dharmikarama Burmese Temple pays homage to the Burmese population of Penang.